#Removing previous datasets in memory

 library(gghighlight)

-Before we get into coding, let us go back to a short explanation of how frequncies relate to probability mass functions (pmf) and cummulative distribution functions (cdf).
+Before we get into coding, let us go back to a short explanation of how frequencies relate to probability mass functions (pmf) and cumulative distribution functions (cdf).

-There are four functions in R for calculating normal distributions: rnorm
+There are four functions in R related to distributions: rnorm

 , pnorm